MadsAagaard/pacbioGermline/README.md

 Note: GENDER should be male/female, RELATION should be mater/index/pater and AFFECTED_STATUS should be normal/affected/unknown

 ## Options and parameters:
-    --help (show this help menu with available options) --input [path]: (select data to use as input).
-If not set, search KG Vejle archive for input unmapped bams) --allReads [bool]: (use allreads, i.e. HiFi reads and failed reads as input).
-If not set, the script only uses HiFi reads as input.
+    --help                  Show this help menu with available options --input [path]:         Path to data to use as input.
+Default: Search KG Vejle archive for input unmapped bams (search across all previous PacBio runs)
+    --allReads [bool]:      Use allreads, i.e. HiFi reads and failed reads as input.
+Default: Only uses HiFi reads as input.
-    --noMerge [bool]: (do not use all available unmapped bam files as input.
+    --noMerge [bool]:       Do not use all available unmapped bam files as input.
 Only use files in folder set with --input).
 Requires that the --input parameter is set
     --samplesheet [path]:   path to samplesheet to use.
 Required --skipQC [bool]:        Do not run QC module --skipVariants [bool]:  Do not call small variants (i.e. skip DeepVariant) --skipSV [bool]:        Do not call structural variants (i.e. skip Sawfish) --skipSTR [bool]:       Do not call repeat expansions (i.e. skip TRGT and Kivvi) --groupedOutput [bool]: Merge output based on value in first column of samplesheet --jointCall [bool]:     Perform joint genotyping of samples based on value in first column of samplesheet --hpo [path]:           Path to file with hpo terms (only relevant for trios / family analyses)

 ## Usage examples: